-Birth celebrations in ancient China include a series of customs and rites, from pregnancy to the newborn's one-year-old birthday.
+Birth celebrations in China include a series of customs and rites, spanning from pregnancy to the newborn's one-year-old birthday.

-Officially formed in Zhou Dynasty (1046 BC — 256 BC) and spread from nobles to civilians, people would hold rites for a newborn on the birthday, three days after birth, one month, a hundred days, and one-year-old birthday.
+Officially established during the Zhou Dynasty (1046 BC — 256 BC) and spreading from nobility to civilians, people conducted rites for a newborn on the day of birth, three days after birth, one month, a hundred days, and the one-year-old birthday.

-Some details have been simplified or adjusted throughout history, but the main ceremonies are inherited well.
+While some details have been simplified or adjusted throughout history, the core ceremonies have been well-preserved.

-Today, a full month and a hundred days of celebrations, besides birthdays, are still common in China.
+Today, celebrating the full month and a hundred days, in addition to birthdays, remains common in China.

 Preparations and Birth Celebration

 In some places, after a new couple found out their pregnant news, the father would write two names, one boy and one girl, and the mother would put it into a red envelope and seal it.
 (Read more about Chinese Names)

 After the baby was born, the father would hang a bow on the left side of the door if it was a boy and hang a scarf or fabric belt on the right side if it was a girl.

 Then, the parents would open the prepared red envelope together and tell the baby their name; some people could also name the baby on this day.

 Afterward, the husband would bring some gifts (varies in different places and dynasties of China), first to his in-laws and then to his parents, to share the good news.

 Three Days Celebration or San Zhao Li

 The rite on the 3rd day of the baby's birth is named San Zhao or Xi San, the day to bathe the newborn and pray for a healthy life and future.